AdobeDocs/media-analytics.en/help/use-cases/track-scheduled-data.md

    1. Notify Adobe Customer Care of the location.

-      After your file is uploaded, Adobe Customer Care will run the Analysis and send you the `.json` schema.
+      After your file is uploaded, Adobe Customer Care will process the file and the data will be updated and made available in Customer Journey Analytics.

-   1. Specify whether this is a one-time or recurring request. <!--is this true?
+   1. Specify whether this is a one-time or recurring request. **Question for dev: Is this true?
 How do they do this?
-Or is it always recurring? -->
+Or is it always recurring?**

 1. Continue with [Analyze data in Customer Journey Analytics](#analyze-data-in-customer-journey-analytics).